AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

     ECDSA key fingerprint is MD5:5e:f9:00:ec:e1:83:cb:4a:d2:d0:8a:d7:24:9b:4d:65.
     Are you sure you want to continue connecting (yes/no)?
     ```
     > :beginner: Note that the specific fingerprints shown above will be different for you than they are in this practice lab guide.
 This is because your SSH server is not the author's.
-Indeed, when you first performed [the `vagrant up` procedure described in the "Virtual machine startup" section of the set up](#virtual-machine-startup), one of the steps Vagrant takes automatically is to regenerate the SSH server's host keys to ensure that yours is unique.
+Indeed, when you first performed [the `vagrant up` procedure described in the "Virtual machine startup" section of the set up](#virtual-machine-startup) (a process known as *provisioning*), one of the steps Vagrant automatically takes is to regenerate the SSH server's host keys to ensure that it has a new, unique identity.
-    You're being prompted because your user account (`vagrant`, in this case) has never tried connecting to this SSH server before.
+    You're being prompted because the user account from which you initiated the SSH connection has never tried connecting to this SSH server before.
 As far as SSH is concerned, you're talking to a stranger.
-By defintion, SSH has no a priori knowledge of this server, and therefore wants you to personally approve communication with this particular endpoint.
-The fingerprint that `ssh` prints is a unique identity (like a literal fingerprint) of the specific SSH server endpoint that responded to your connection request.
-How do we know if this is the right server or not?
+By defintion, SSH has no prior knowledge of this server, and therefore wants you to personally approve communication with this particular endpoint.
+The fingerprint that `ssh` shows you here is a unique identity (like a literal fingerprint) of the specific endpoint that responded to your connection request.
+How do we know if this is the right SSH server or not?
 Well, since we already have a command line on this server, we can check its public key fingerprint ourselves.
+    > :beginner: :bulb: If you are trying to connect to an SSH server for the first time for which you don't already have some way of reading the public host key, you need to find some other way of checking the server's fingerprint before you continue connecting.
+Typically, this is done by simply asking the server's administrator for the SSH server's public key fingerprint over some other secure channel, such as an authenticated (signed) email, a Signal private message with a verified contact, or an equivalent.
+You could also simply trust that this first connection is not being intercepted, a paradigm cleverly termed TOFU (Trust On First Use), but this is obviously suboptimal for the appropriately paranoid among us.
 1. Type `no` at the SSH prompt and hit the `Return` or `Enter` key to abort your connection.
 1. Compute the SSH server's public ECDSA fingerprint using one of the SSH suite's programs, `ssh-keygen(1)`:
     ```sh